-The Magus Epiphany is the third book in The Jotham Fletcher Mystery Thriller Series and I’m excited to announce that it has just been released!
+The Magus Epiphany is the third book in The Jotham Fletcher Mystery Thriller Series.

-Jotham Fletcher returns in a deadly quest to save his own family and unravel the mystery behind two ancient relics, the murder of a young woman and a shocking series of messages about an epiphany.
+Jotham Fletcher returns in a deadly quest to save his own family and unravel the mystery behind two ancient relics, the murder of a young woman and a shocking series of messages.

 “A TIGHT PLOT FILLED WITH UNEXPECTED TWISTS, IDEAL FOR FANS OF DAN BROWN, STEVE BERRY AND JAMES ROLLINS.”